 - Don’t have a budget

-- Too much debt
+- Too much credit card debt

 - Don’t make enough money

-- Stuck in a scarcity mindset
+- A scarcity mindset

 1. I’m living beyond my means

 If your daily expenses exceed your monthly income, there’s nothing left to save.
 Plus, living beyond your means only sets you up to get deeper in debt because you don’t have any cash savings to cover a financial emergency.

 To overcome this struggle, there’s really one thing you have to do.
 Cut expenses.